Cross-boundary Behavioural Reprogrammability Reveals Evidence of Pervasive Universality: Conclusions

 \section{Conclusions}

-A negative reading of the results occasioned by the discovery of the wide reprogrammability of computer programs is a collapse of the qualitative complexity classes.
+One negative reading of the results is a collapse of the qualitative complexity classes.
 However, the number of simple rules not emulating other simple and complex rules is of measure 0 with respect to the rule/program space size (which also determines the maximum program size), in contrast to those able to emulate other rules which saturate every rule/program space.
 Thus, while there are no essential differences separating classes by their computational capabilities (other than trivial versus the rest), the results represent a definite alternative to fundamental classification schemes that attempt to provide information about the computing capabilities of the programs classified.

 The results reported here imply that if computer programs are taken as toy models of digital ``universes'', the initial conditions are as fundamental or more so than the underlying rules or instructions.
-Rules in these computer programs can be seen as physical laws that cannot be broken, but as we have seen, even the simplest ``physical laws'' are able to emulate other ``universes'', including complex ones, disregarding their apparent behaviour for otherwise simple or random initial conditions, thereby occluding much and revealing little of the nature of the laws or even the initial conditions, which are only revealed by the number of compilers which a rule can use to behave in a particular, e.g. complex, fashion.
+Rules in these computer programs can be seen as physical laws that cannot be broken, but as we have seen, even the simplest ``physical laws'' are able to emulate other computer programs, including complex ones, disregarding their otherwise shallow behaviour for simple or random initial conditions, thereby occluding much and revealing little of the nature of the laws or even the initial conditions, which are only revealed by the number of compilers which a rule can use to behave in a particular, e.g. complex, fashion.

 Because of the undecidability of the halting problem related to block emulation and intrinsic universality~\cite{mazoyer}, analytical results relevant to this paper seem difficult if not impossible to obtain.
+This implies that ultimately these results could be deceiving because emulations can occur between rules of very different apparent complexity because block encoded configurations in the emulator CA have measure 0 (general case).
+For instance, by just adding a spreading state to an intrinsically universal CA, one gets a universal simulator with the simplest apparent complexity (any cell turns into the spreading state in expected constant time on random configurations) for that time scale.